NixOS/rfcs/rfcs/0127-issues-warnings.md

 ### Package issues

 A new attribute is added to the `meta` section of a package: `issues`.
-If present, it is a list of attrsets which each have the following fields:
+If present, it is a list of attrsets which each have at least the following fields:

 - `message`: Required.
 A string message describing the issue with the package.
 - `kind`: Optional but recommended.
 If present, the resulting warning will be printed as `kind: message`.
 - `date`: Required.
 An ISO 8601 `yyyy-mm-dd`-formatted date from when the issue was added.
 - `urls`: Optional, list of strings.
 Can be used to link issues, pull requests and other related items.

 Other attributes are allowed.
-Their meanings may be kind-specific.
+Some message kinds may specify additional required attributes.

 Example values: